jakubdolejsi/ITS/features/README.md

-## ITS - project 1: BDD test cases at OpenCart platform
+# ITS - project 1: BDD test cases at OpenCart platform

 author: Jakub Dolejší (xdolej09) \
 testing target: product buying process

+Aim of the project was to create few sets of BDD tests

 Product choosing set (product_choose.feature)
 ----------------------------